agupta88ccs/Pi-Assignments/README.md

 This assignment was pretty simple.
 I was able to figure it out, I think something must be wrong with my terminal or it is just very slow because it hasn't completey worked.
 Since I still cannot push things to github I am attaching a screenshot of my terminal.

 <img src="Screen Shot 2021-04-01 at 6.32.00 PM.png" width="600px"/>

+## Pi Camera
+This assignment was pretty simple, I had a little trouble trying to put in the films but once I got that the code wasn't too bad.
+The sites really helped a lot.
+My github still isnt working and I cannot upload it but I have added images of both codes.